remix-run/remix/docs/guides/single-fetch.md

 ## Migrating a Route with Single Fetch

-The following changes are not required to take advantage of Single Fetch (refer to [Enabling Single Fetch][start] to get started).
-We recommend making the following changes on a route-by-route basis, as it's easier to validate changes to things like headers and data types.
+If you are currently returning `Response` instances from your loaders (i.e., `json`/`defer`) then you shouldn't _need_ to make many changes to your app code to take advantage of Single Fetch.

-Making these changes will ensure a smooth, non-breaking upgrade to React Router v7.
+However, to better ensure a smooth, non-breaking upgrade to [React Router v7][merging-remix-and-rr].
+We recommend that you start making the following changes on a route-by-route basis, as it's easier to validate changes to things like headers and data types.

 ### Type Inference